July 26, 2024

 18. Shopify Gross Sales Over Time

-Shows the value of all purchased items before adjustments over a selected period.
+It shows the value of all purchased items before adjustments over a selected period.

 19. Shopify Items Sold by Referrer